blaa/WaveSync/README.md

 Wavesync gets the next chunk from the queue and calculates a delay between it's desired play time and the current time.
-- If the chunk play time is in future (delay > 1ms) - wait for it.
+- If the chunk play time is in future (delay > 1ms) - waits for it.
 - If the chunk is in past:
   - delay between 0 and tolerance/2 - play,
-  - delay between tolerance/2 and tolerance - drop with rising probability,
+  - delay between tolerance/2 and tolerance - drop with increasing probability,
-  - delay over tolerance - drop.
+  - delay larger than tolerance - drop.

 Packet format
 -------------